t2-project/documentation/source/microservices/deploy.rst

 ======================

 | This section describes two ways to deploy the T2-Project.
-| Either on a Kubernetes Cluster or as Docker container with Docker compose.
+| Either on a Kubernetes cluster or as Docker containers with Docker Compose.
-| The images for the T2-Projects services come from `here <https://hub.docker.com/u/stiesssh>`__ at docker hub.
+| The container images for the T2-Projects services come from `here <https://hub.docker.com/r/t2project>`__ at Docker Hub.
-| The images for the services from eventuate come also from dockerhub: `eventuateio <https://hub.docker.com/u/eventuateio>`__
+| The images for the services from eventuate come also from Docker Hub: `eventuateio <https://hub.docker.com/u/eventuateio>`__

-This section also describes how to build an run the T2-Projects services locally, however this is discouraged unless you want to develop
+This section also describes how to build and run the T2-Projects services locally, however this is discouraged unless you want to develop.

 Deploy on a Kubernetes Cluster
 ========================================